Perodua Rusa: Etymology

+History

+Perodua Rusa received almost 3,000 bookings on its launch day.
+At launch, Rusa was priced between RM 34,000 for the standard model and RM 39,200 for the deluxe models.

 Models

-Three variations of Rusa vans are offered: The CX (1.3-litre, two seat version), the EX (1.3 litre, five seat version) and the GX (1.6-litre, seven seat version).
-The CX is primarily intended to serve as a freight vehicle, while the EX and GX are intended for private use.
+Three variations of the Rusa vans were offered: The CX (1.3-litre, two-seat version), the EX (1.3 litre, five-seat version) and the GX (1.6-litre, seven-seat version).
+The CX is primarily intended to serve as a cargo vehicle, while the EX and GX are intended for private use.
 The van is also used by Malaysian police and fire fighting forces.
+The engines were both of Daihatsu origins, from that company's H engine family.